DFE-Digital/get-into-teaching-api/docs/crm_api_specs/GetEndpointSpecs.md

 **Notes:**

-- This is a simple pass-through — no business logic, filtering, or computed fields.
+-- This is a simple pass-through — no business logic, filtering, or computed fields.

+**Proposed changes:**
+- The degree statuses `222750001` (Final year), `222750002` (Second year), and `222750003` (First year) will been retired in favour of `222750006` (Not yet, I'm studying for one) + `graduationYear` (see proposed changes in the sign-up TTA POST endpoint).
+These retired statuses are filtered out of the response.

 ## **Endpoint:** `GET /api/pick_list_items/qualification/types`